Skip to Content

 The payment token is the asset used to cover fees for sending messages on Reactor.
 The fees can be paid using either the native gas, a supported payment token on the chain, or the R Token.
 The zero address value on a chain, the address(0) or 0x0000000000000000000000000000000000000000 on EVM chains, can be used to pay fees in the native gas.
 To get the contract address for other supported payment tokens, including the R token, look at the Payment Tokens page.

-Destination Chain Names are unique identifiers that determines the target chain of the message.
-With this, messages can be sent to the current chain that the message originated on or a different chain.
+One of the Supported Name which are unique identifiers that determine the destination of the message.
+With this, messages can be sent to the current chain that the message originated on or a different destination.
 Applications choose where they want their data to be routed to regardless of the message’s type.

 Destination Address